-Strong marriages are built on many things, but teamwork is one of the most fundamental.
+Teamwork is fundamental to a strong marriage.
 It takes a lot of effort from both partners to make a marriage work.
 When one isn’t pulling their weight, it can bring the whole team down.

 Similar to being a part of a winning sports team, each teammate needs to treat each other with respect, admiration, and grace.
 This is true for marriage as well.
 And when the team starts having kids, these traits become even more important!

 9. Be patient.

 Patience is probably one of the most fundamental and challenging virtues to learn.
 But it is necessary when preparing a daughter to be a good wife.
 Let’s be honest.
 Wives deal with a lot.
 Between the children and her husband (who can sometimes be a giant child!) and running a house and maybe even holding down a job, wives can sometimes grow thin in the patience department.
 Cultivating and practicing patience will serve your daughter in her marriage and life.